Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

-It suffices to show that the possibilities of application of deformations II--IV are the same before and after the application of a local move $\mathcal{E}$, where we don't apply deformations IV between the arc used in the local move $\mathcal{E}$ and an arc of its overlapping region.
-Let $\Gamma$ be a dotted graph and let $\Gamma'$ be the dotted graph obtained from $\Gamma$ by applying a local move $\mathcal{E}$.
+It suffices to show that the possibilities of application of deformations II--IV are the same before and after the application of a local move $\mathcal{E}$, where we do not apply deformations IV between the arc used in the local move $\mathcal{E}$ and an arc of its overlapping layer.
+Let $\Gamma$ be a dotted diagram and let $\Gamma'$ be the dotted diagram obtained from $\Gamma$ by applying a local move $\mathcal{E}$.
 We denote the local move $\mathcal{E}$ by $\mathcal{R}$, and we denote the concerning arcs before and after the application by $\alpha$ and $\alpha'$, respectively.
-Further, we denote by $R_0$ the region with the label $\epsilon i$ in Figure \ref{Fig3} (I) (with/without dots) in Definition \ref{def3-2}, and we denote by $X_1, \ldots, X_m$ the overlapping regions such that each $X_i$ $(i=1,\ldots,m)$ has the label $\epsilon$, and we put $R=R_0\cap (X_1 \cup \ldots \cup X_m)$.
+Further, we denote by $R_0$ the block with the label $\epsilon i$ in Figure \ref{Fig3} (I) (with/without dots) in Definition \ref{def3-2}, and we denote by $X_1, \ldots, X_m$ the overlapping layers such that each $X_i$ $(i=1,\ldots,m)$ has the sign $\epsilon$, and we put $R=R_0\cap (X_1 \cup \ldots \cup X_m)$.

 By seeing the labels of regions, we see that if a deformation IV is applicable to the arc $\alpha$ (respectively $\alpha'$) and some arc $\alpha''$, then a corresponding deformation IV between the arc $\alpha'$ and $\alpha''$ (respectively $\alpha$ and $\alpha''$) is also applicable.
-And if $\mathrm{Int}(R)$ contains a middle region applicable of a deformation IV, denoted by $D$, we can also apply a deformation IV to $D$ after the application of $\mathcal{R}$.
+And if $\mathrm{Int}(R)$ contains a middle block applicable of a deformation IV, denoted by $D$, we can also apply a deformation IV to $D$ after the application of $\mathcal{R}$.
 Thus, $\Gamma'$ (respectively $\Gamma$) does not admit a deformation IV that is not induced from one of those applicable to $\Gamma$ (respectively $\Gamma'$).

 Further, $\mathcal{R}$ does not create a circle component.
 And by assumption, $\mathcal{R}$ does not create a loop component.
 Thus, $\mathcal{R}$ does not create a circle/loop component, so $\Gamma'$ does not admit deformations II/III that are not induced from those applicable to $\Gamma$.
 And if the closure of $R$ intersects a circle/loop component applicable of a deformation II/III, denoted by $C$, we can also apply a deformation II/III to $C$ after the application of $\mathcal{R}$.
 Thus, $\Gamma'$ (respectively $\Gamma$) does not admit a deformation II/III that is not induced from one of those applicable to $\Gamma$ (respectively $\Gamma'$).